adelebrgx/Pokemon-TCG/README.md

 The controller implemented by the Controller class controls the state of the game.
 It has two players which it initiates at the beginning of the game, a isPlaying Player and a state card.

 It 'observes' the changes in the player's state and once the player's atribute hasEndedTurn is set to True and the player's back to his/her initial state, it switches turn to the other player and reinitialize the first player's atributes.

+A Null Controller class, which implements the Null Object Pattern, was created to assign a Null Controller to a Player to perform tests more easily.

 #### Player's states